Calisthenics for Weight Loss (Exercises & Workout Plan)

 You can combine calisthenics cardio workouts with a calorie-restricted diet program to lower your body fat significantly.

-You’ll need to work out at least 30-45 minutes, 5 days a week, and consume high protein low-calories foods that can fill you up for a longer time.
+You’ll need to work out at least 225-420 minutes per week, and consume high protein low-calories foods that can fill you up for a longer time.7 Swift DL, Johannsen NM, Lavie CJ, Earnest CP, Church TS.
+The role of exercise and physical activity in weight loss and maintenance.
+Prog Cardiovasc Dis.
+2014;56(4):441-447. doi:10.1016/j.pcad.2013.09.012

 You can also do intermittent fasting to shed some excess pounds.

-Do You Burn More Calories Doing calisthenics?
+Can You Torch More Calories Doing Calisthenics?

 Yes, you can burn a good number of calories by doing cardio exercises in your calisthenics program.